-If you become pregnant while you are taking LINCOCIN, tell your doctor.
+If you become pregnant while you are using LINCOCIN, tell your doctor.

-If you are about to start taking any new medicines, tell your doctor and pharmacist that you are taking LINCOCIN.
+If you are about to start taking any new medicines, tell your doctor and pharmacist that you are on LINCOCIN.

-Tell all doctors, dentists and pharmacists who are treating you that you are taking LINCOCIN.
+Tell all doctors, dentists and pharmacists who are treating you that you are on LINCOCIN.

 Check with your doctor as soon as possible if you have any concerns while using LINCOCIN, even if you do not think your concerns are connected with the medicine or are not listed in this leaflet.